jensoncrawford/fitbit-multi-dial-chronometer/README.md

 # fitbit-analog-watch-speedmaster
-Fitbit analog clock face for Versa series watches
+Fitbit analog clock face for Fitbit Versa 3 and Fitbit Sense watches using Fitbit SDK 3

 This is an analog clock face that is a tribute to the classic [Omega Speedmaster](https://www.omegawatches.com/en-us/watches/speedmaster) analog watches.
 This watch face shows the day, date and day of week,